Mars-Wave/nanoMQ_cpp_localhost_broker/README.md

 also this can be accessed from other devices that can see an open network interface of your local host.

 I.e: your device on network is 192.168.1.X, so you can replace localhost by that on the aforementioned commands and you can publish and subscribe to topics with it.

+(you can also use the following QML + QT sister program to view the contents: https://github.com/Mars-Wave/QTMqttSubPlusBrokerRunner/)